 An EES is a well-established process and the most comprehensive and transparent way for a project’s impacts to be considered.
-The EES has been undertaken by the Western Distributor Authority, and the EES process is managed by the Victorian Government’s Department of Environment, Land, Water and Planning (DELWP) on behalf of the Minister for Planning, in accordance with the Environment Effects Act 1978.
+The EES has been undertaken by the Western Distributor Authority, and the EES process is managed by the Victorian Government’s Department of Environment, Land, Water and Planning (DELWP) on behalf of the Minister for Planning.

 Community members and stakeholders had the opportunity to comment on the EES, draft Planning Scheme Amendment and Works Approval application from Monday 29 May to Monday 10 July 2017.
 Formal submissions were invited during this time.